vhilzu/wut/README.md

 ```
-wut -add application_name "what it does" "the command" "path/to/file if theres one"
+wut -add app_name "what it does" "the command" "path/to/file if theres one"

+wut -add ls "Shows files in dir" "ls" " "
 ```